XPO Logistics (NYSE:XPO) Releases FY 2022 Earnings Guidance

-XPO Logistics (NYSE:XPO – Get Rating) last released its quarterly earnings results on Monday, May 9th.
-The transportation company reported $1.25 EPS for the quarter, beating the consensus estimate of $0.93 by $0.32.
-XPO Logistics had a net margin of 2.04% and a return on equity of 31.71%.
-The company had revenue of $3.47 billion for the quarter, compared to analyst estimates of $3.22 billion.
-During the same quarter last year, the business earned $1.46 earnings per share.
-The firm’s revenue was up 16.2% on a year-over-year basis.
-As a group, equities analysts expect that XPO Logistics will post 5.22 earnings per share for the current year.

-In other XPO Logistics news, major shareholder Jacobs Private Equity, Llc sold 5,447,500 shares of the business’s stock in a transaction dated Wednesday, April 13th.
-The shares were sold at an average price of $55.80, for a total value of $303,970,500.00.
-Following the transaction, the insider now directly owns 6,468,201 shares in the company, valued at approximately $360,925,615.80.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders own 17.80% of the company’s stock.
+In other XPO Logistics news, major shareholder Jacobs Private Equity, Llc sold 5,447,500 shares of the company’s stock in a transaction on Wednesday, April 13th.
+The stock was sold at an average price of $55.80, for a total value of $303,970,500.00.
+Following the completion of the transaction, the insider now owns 6,468,201 shares in the company, valued at approximately $360,925,615.80.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+17.80% of the stock is currently owned by insiders.

-Large investors have recently bought and sold shares of the business.
-First Community Trust NA acquired a new position in shares of XPO Logistics in the 4th quarter worth approximately $39,000.
-JustInvest LLC acquired a new position in shares of XPO Logistics in the 4th quarter worth approximately $217,000.
-Kingsview Wealth Management LLC lifted its holdings in shares of XPO Logistics by 11.3% in the 4th quarter.
-Kingsview Wealth Management LLC now owns 18,838 shares of the transportation company’s stock worth $1,459,000 after acquiring an additional 1,911 shares during the last quarter.
-Thrivent Financial for Lutherans lifted its holdings in shares of XPO Logistics by 1.0% in the 4th quarter.
-Thrivent Financial for Lutherans now owns 26,012 shares of the transportation company’s stock worth $2,014,000 after acquiring an additional 245 shares during the last quarter.
-Finally, Renaissance Technologies LLC acquired a new position in shares of XPO Logistics in the 4th quarter worth approximately $2,177,000.
-Institutional investors own 99.18% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Renaissance Technologies LLC grew its stake in XPO Logistics by 1,338.5% in the 1st quarter.
+Renaissance Technologies LLC now owns 404,520 shares of the transportation company’s stock valued at $29,449,000 after buying an additional 376,400 shares in the last quarter.
+MFN Partners Management LP grew its position in shares of XPO Logistics by 68.4% in the first quarter.
+MFN Partners Management LP now owns 7,200,369 shares of the transportation company’s stock valued at $524,187,000 after purchasing an additional 2,925,000 shares in the last quarter.
+Ontario Teachers Pension Plan Board bought a new stake in shares of XPO Logistics during the 1st quarter valued at $504,000.
+Charles Schwab Investment Management Inc. lifted its holdings in XPO Logistics by 3.3% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 562,191 shares of the transportation company’s stock worth $40,928,000 after purchasing an additional 18,134 shares in the last quarter.
+Finally, Clearbridge Investments LLC boosted its stake in XPO Logistics by 15.4% in the 1st quarter.
+Clearbridge Investments LLC now owns 2,439,454 shares of the transportation company’s stock worth $177,592,000 after purchasing an additional 325,543 shares during the period.
+99.18% of the stock is currently owned by institutional investors and hedge funds.

 XPO Logistics, Inc provides freight transportation services in the United States, rest of North America, France, the United Kingdom, rest of Europe, and internationally.
 The company operates in two segments, North American LTL and Brokerage and Other Services.
 The North American LTL segment provides customers with less-than-truckload (LTL) services, such as geographic density and day-definite regional, inter-regional, and transcontinental LTL freight services.